hudag/mini_proj_1/git.md

 ![Step4](/images/GitFlowMasterBranch4.png)

-5. Hotfix branches are used to create emergency fixes.
+5. Hotfix branches are used to create emergency changes which include fixes for bugs.

 ![Step4](/images/GitFlowHotfixBranch5.png)